trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 configuration, custom properties, and snapshots of the table contents.

 Iceberg data files are stored in either Parquet, ORC, or Avro format, as determined by the `format` property in the table definition.
-The default `format` value is `PARQUET`.

 Iceberg is designed to improve on the known scalability limitations of Hive, which stores table metadata in a metastore that is backed by a relational